-Any of the pieces in this series are available in exchange for a minimum donation ($108.00) to Child Haven - a chain of homes across India for children - the life project of a wonderful Canadian couple.
+Any of the pieces in this series are available as an archival print in exchange for a minimum donation ($108.00) to Child Haven - a chain of homes across India for children - the life project of a wonderful Canadian couple.
 After donating, if you email me a copy of your tax receipt, you can then choose your piece.

 The sound of grating metal punctuated the morning stillness.
 Security guards pulled back the fairground barriers

 I intended to be there, very early, before a line formed, to attend the first ceremony of the day.
 The details were available in the glossy brochure, ‘First come first served’.
 The entrance crowd thinned.
 It seemed other visitors were going other places.
 The tiny map was vague but the direct route to the Japanese Pavilion I visualized was accurate enough.
 I sat alone and early in a cool corridor to wait.

 An exquisite young woman in elaborate floral kimono, bowing so deeply I barely saw her face, ushered me behind the pavilion to a small shed-like building.
 Still bowing, she departed.
 I removed my shoes and crouched to enter.